XanaduAI/Xanadu-Quantum-Codebook/nodes/H.1/Lesson.md

 **Learning outcomes**

-- *Understand the distinction between the behaviour of deterministic, random, and quantum systems*
+- *Describe the distinction between the behaviour of deterministic, random, and quantum systems.*

 ---

 What makes quantum computing fundamentally different from classical computing?
-In a word, the physics going on inside the computer.
+Very briefly, the physics going on inside the computer.
 To help understand this, it's useful to abstract from specific computational models, and instead think about physical systems in general as black boxes where initial conditions go in, we wait for some time, and then observe.
 In between, physics happens.
 The job of a physicist is to work out the laws of Nature which govern the "in between", also called the *time evolution* or *dynamics* of the system.

 <img src="pics/nature.svg" width="700px">